 If a problem is expected as part of

 the experimental procedure the nature of the problem must be documented

-in the Animal Usage Form.
+in the Animal Care and Use Protocol form.
 The experimental endpoint and clinical or other

 criteria for euthanasia of the animal must also be indicated.
 There must